 LEARN will aim to stimulate research and create new synergies in education – a field that has ramifications for our entire society.
-The center will be headed by Francesco Mondada, a professor at EPFL’s Robotic Systems Laboratory, the engineer behind the Thymio teaching robot and a Professor at EPFL School of Engineering.
+The center will be headed by Francesco Mondada, a professor at EPFL’s Robotic Systems Laboratory and the engineer behind the Thymio teaching robot.
 LEARN members include the Swiss EdTech Collider, a group of around 70 high-tech startups and the Center for Digital Education, which recently unveiled the Learning Companion application that helps students “learn how to learn.”

 LEARN members operate at all levels of education, from primary school through university.
 Thymio is a classic example of their work; this robot lets children try out programming and learn the basics of robotics.
 Over 40,000 Thymio robots have already been sold, mainly to schools.
 “Adding computational thinking to school curricula doesn’t mean pushing children to think like computers.
 On the contrary – it means showing children what computers can’t do so that they can have a more complete understanding of the technology,” says Mondada.
 LEARN will also aim to help teachers adapt to changes in their profession.
 In addition to leading the new center, Mondada will coordinate teacher training programs to prepare them for the introduction of a new subject called “computer science and digital projects” for young elementary school kids (4-7 years old) in Vaud Canton.